MoleMan1024/audiowagon/docs/faq.markdown

 last file modification date.
 If the file has been modified, it will re-read the metadata of that file.
 If not, it will take the information from the database.
 Thus this process should be much quicker than the first time.

-In version 0.5.0 and higher you turn off this indexing of the metadata in the settings screen.
+In version 0.5.0 and higher you can turn off this indexing of the metadata in the settings screen.
 Afterwards you will not be able to navigate by track/artist/album anymore, only by file/directory.

 ### My operating system tells me that my USB drive has problems.
 But all files are okay?

 This can happen when the USB drive is not properly ejected.
 A secret marker will be set on the USB drive and this warning will pop-up reminding you to always properly eject the USB drive.
-Use your operating system to repair the USB drive that should remove this warning message.
+Use your operating system to repair the USB drive.
+That should remove this warning message.

 ### Files on my USB drive were deleted!